MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsDatabase.md

 # Test-CsDatabase

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Tests the configuration of the Lync Server 2013 Preview databases.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

-Tests the configuration of the Skype for Business Server 2015 databases.
+Tests the configuration of the Skype for Business Server databases.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX